Workshops and Development

 Participants will learn effective means of communication across cultures with a focus on communication barriers in work/educational settings.
 Topics will include:

-In order to meaningfully respond to incidents of bias within our campus community, we wish to educate and empower participants to meaningfully intervene and disrupt these situations.
-To do this, we are offering an educational opportunity that will educate participants regarding what it means to meaningfully disrupt bias incidents, but how to do so safely.
+In order to respond to incidents of bias within our campus community, we wish to educate and empower participants to intervene and disrupt these situations meaningfully.
+To do this, we offer an educational opportunity to educate participants on what it means to safely and intentionally disrupt bias incidents.
 We will then review how and with whom to follow up in order to aid those who were targeted and aid in the healing of our community.

 If you would like to build your own workshop consisting of a number of topics included above, a member of our team can offer a consultation session to help create a workshop that works best for your team!

 If you are interested in this, please contact our office.
-We look forward to aiding your area to gain a deeper understanding of multiculturalism!
+We look forward to aiding your area to better understand multiculturalism!

 Contact Us